Meril's 'Treatment Zaroori Hai' Campaign Introduces AI-Powered Personalized Videos Featuring MS Dhoni to Boost Patient Awareness - www.lokmattimes.com

 The campaign also continues to convey a crucial message that extends beyond the patienthighlighting how untreated health issues affect their loved ones.
 With the tagline, "Aapki takleef sirf aapki nahi hoti, isiliye treatment zaroori hai" (Your pain is not just yours, that's why treatment is essential), the campaign strikes a chord with the emotional reality of caregivers and family members who are also impacted by a patient's suffering.
 Meril is also partnering with doctors and hospitals nationwide to advocate for timely treatment.
 By collaborating with healthcare professionals, Meril aims to raise awareness about advanced treatment options and the benefits of early intervention, which can improve patient outcomes and quality of life.This message has been crafted to resonate deeply with the audience, urging them to take action for the sake of their family's well-being.

-Mr. Deshmukh further added "The involvement of MS Dhoni adds a familiar and trusted voice to the campaign, making it more relatable to a diverse audience.
+Deshmukh further added, "The involvement of MS Dhoni adds a familiar and trusted voice to the campaign, making it more relatable to a diverse audience.
 Dhoni's reputation for resilience and reliability mirrors the confidence Meril wants to instill in patients when considering treatment options."

 A Holistic Approach to Healthcare Communication